turkycat/birthday-attack/readme.md

 - add a local pip install file
 - periodically check the best block hash and get all blocks up to the current height
+- allow spent transactions and new outputs to be built in parts, difference and unioned
+  - allows for keyboard interrupt to trigger a save without distorting current set
+  - allows for decoding of new transaction scripts
+- finish TxOutput.decode_script to handle more varints in a subroutine + loop and handle opcodes

 ## dependencies